Serperino/Gulungus-Bot/README.md

 - **More Characters** - More characters for users to practice their throw breaks against
 - **Challenge Others** - Implement the ability for users to challenge each other to see who can get the longest streak
 - **Economy User Interactions** - Allow users to exchange points with eachother, and have server owners create a list of rewards to buy with points
-- **Tekken Move Quiz** - Quiz yourself on optimal punishes for popular moves from a varieyt of different characters
+- **Tekken Move Quiz** - Quiz yourself on optimal punishes for popular moves from a variety of different characters

 ## Version 1.1.1
 - **New Economy Functionality** - Send money to other users using !send <user> <amount>!